Minecraft Gamerules Guide - All Game Rules Explained

 | Compatibility | Java only |

-Maximum speed limit for minecarts on rails.
-Increasing this value speeds up rail transportation, but excessive speeds can disrupt powered rail operations.
+Velocity ceiling for minecarts on rails.
+Increasing this value speeds up rail transport, but excessive speeds can disrupt the functioning of powered rails.

 /gamerule minecartMaxSpeed 16.0